 Another luxury option for anyone hoping to impress their date, Nobu London is the perfect blend of indulgent food and delightful vibes - especially if you're hoping to find a sweet summer date spot.
 On a budget?
 You're in luck.
 Nobu’s four-course Summer Lunch Menu is bursting with flavoursome dishes for just £50 per person.

-Famed chef Nobu Matsuhisa’s will induct you with one of his most celebrated starters, Yellowtail Jalapeño – delicate slices of yellowtail sashimi enlivened with yuzu soy sauce, garlic purée and thinly sliced jalapeño.
+Famed chef Nobu Matsuhisa will induct you with one of his most celebrated starters, Yellowtail Jalapeño – delicate slices of yellowtail sashimi enlivened with yuzu soy sauce, garlic purée and thinly sliced jalapeño.
 Next up is Wasabi Caesar Salad Grilled Shrimp which combines creamy Caesar salad dressing with a hint of wasabi, tossed with greens, tofu croutons, Parmesan and shaved summer truffle, and topped with juicy grilled shrimp.
 Choose between the land and the sea with either Beef tenderloin or Seafood (shrimp, scallop, tuna, yellowtail and salmon) Toban Yaki.
 Roasted with sake and yuzu soy sauce and brought to the table in a sizzling traditional Japanese ceramic dish containing asparagus, enoki and shiitake mushrooms.

 Finish with a Whisky Cappuccino of rich coffee brulée layered with cocoa crunch, iced milk and cream, and whisky foam, or cool off as the mercury rises with a selection of Mochi Ice Cream.
 Could you ask for a better selection of courses?
 For those after a long-established Nobu experience, you can also add a Sushi Platter for £22.

-Personally, we found Nobu London to be one of the best restaurants in London.
+We found Nobu London to be one of the best restaurants in London.
 From incredible food to stellar service, it should be up there as your date night regular!

 Hakkasan, Mayfair

 For a more luxurious date night option, the globally renowned Hakkasan makes for an unforgettable experience.
-The sultry atmosphere gives an air of privacy even on the busiest of evenings (and with a Michelen star at both London locations - Mayfair and Hanway Place – there’s rarely a quiet night at Hakkasan).
+The sultry atmosphere gives an air of privacy even on the busiest of evenings (and with a Michelin star at both London locations - Mayfair and Hanway Place – there’s rarely a quiet night at Hakkasan).
 A perfect atmosphere for a romantic occasion, or even a first date if you really want to impress.

 The menu is a modern interpretation of authentic Cantonese cuisine, using the finest ingredients and expert traditional techniques to create timeless yet innovative signature dishes such as the Grilled Chilean Sea Bass and Crispy Duck Salad.
 My favourite was the Wagyu beef Shanghai dumplings and Hakka noodles – not to be missed.